negue/meme-box/README.md

 ## Working Features

 - :white_check_mark: Add / Edit / Delete Clips
-- :white_check_mark: Trigger those on the obs url
+- :white_check_mark: Trigger clips those on specific obs urls
 - :white_check_mark: Simple WebSocket/Rest API to save/serve the data

 ## TODO

+- Static parts (clip and different stuff) on each URL
-- Configure OBS-Urls / Clips to be "triggered" on those URLs
+- Configure the position of each clip per OBS-Urls
 - Configure Twitch Events to get triggered on Obs URLS
+- Additional Types to trigger, like Iframe or something else
 - Streamdeck Plugin
 - Mobile View to trigger from phone / tablet
 - Electron HotKey listener?